haug1/chess-bot/README.md

 - has a ready stockfish engine and functions for analysing best moves based on FEN string
 - `POST /` endpoint for getting stockfish best move analysis based on chess FEN string

-  - `application/json` request body
-    - `fen` request body parameter for FEN string
+  - `Content-Type: text/plain` request body should be the FEN string to analyze

 ### Sample request/response